Laidout/laidout/deb/HOWTOMAKEDEB.md

 RELEASES
 ========

-note to self:
- Most of these notes are to help the developer(s) package Laidout for releases.
+This file contains notes to help the developer(s) package Laidout for releases.
 If you just want to make a deb package yourself, skip down to "build the package".

 There are probably a number of problems and inefficiencies with this process.
 Please submit patches to streamline!

 MAKING LAIDOUT DEB PACKAGE AND SRC TARBALL